-Clear the check box to turn off NCC discovery on the Switch.
+Clear Active to turn off NCC discovery on the Switch.
 The Switch will NOT discover the NCC and remain in standalone mode.

 8.10.2 Nebula Switch Registration

 Click Basic Setting > Cloud Management > Nebula Switch Registration to display this screen.